Neural timescales from a computational perspective: Introduction

 \section{Introduction}

-Ongoing neural activity unfolds across a wide range of timescales that are suggested to be related to the large diversity of behavioral timescales and those of the behavior-relevant inputs to the nervous system.
-These timescales are often characterized by the decay rate of a neural signal's autocorrelation function.
-While precise definitions differ, recent experimental studies of neural timescales present a consistent picture across different recording modalities, species, and cognitive tasks: timescales increase along the cortical hierarchy, are diverse within each brain area, and are often correlated with behavioral variables during cognitive tasks (for recent reviews of empirical evidence, see\cite{cavanagh_diversity_2020,soltani_timescales_2021,wolff_intrinsic_2022}).
-As such, this fundamental quantity---the characteristic time constant of neuronal dynamics---may be an important signature of neural circuits across the brain.
-Importantly, neural timescales are suggested to take on a ``representational'' role, i.e., the diversity of timescales across the brain mirrors the multiple fluctuation timescales of relevant information in a dynamic environment, which is leveraged by the brain for perception, memory, planning, and action.
-However, while the large body of experimental observations demonstrates the relevance of neural timescales, they often blur crucial differences between signal modalities, and do not specify the mechanisms underlying how neural timescales arise, nor whether they are necessary (or sufficient) for representation and transformation of information in the brain.
+Neural activity unfolds across a wide range of timescales.
+These timescales are characterized by the decay rate of a neural signal's autocorrelation function.
+While precise definitions differ, recent experimental studies of neural timescales present a consistent picture across recording modalities, species, and cognitive tasks: timescales increase along the cortical hierarchy, are diverse within each brain area, and are often correlated with behavioral variables during cognitive tasks~\cite{cavanagh_diversity_2020,soltani_timescales_2021,wolff_intrinsic_2022}.
+As such, this quantity---the characteristic time constant of neuronal dynamics---may be an important signature of neural circuits across the brain.
+In particular, neural timescales have been proposed to play a ``representational'' role: their diversity across the brain mirrors the multiple fluctuation timescales of behaviorally relevant information in a dynamic environment, enabling perception, memory, planning, and action~\cite{cavanagh_diversity_2020,soltani_timescales_2021,wolff_intrinsic_2022}.
+However, while a large body of experimental observations demonstrates the relevance of neural timescales, important differences exist between how these timescales are defined and measured.
+Furthermore, it is experimentally challenging to probe the mechanisms underlying how neural timescales arise, and their precise role in the representation and transformation of information in the brain.

-Here, we take a computational perspective and review how models of the brain---when constrained by multi-modal observations of neural timescales---can help provide a mechanistic understanding of neural timescales complementary to experimental investigations.
-Specifically, we discuss three research directions for how computational methods can distill the broad set of empirical observations into quantitative and testable theories, formulated as the following questions (\fig\ref{fig:intro_schem}):
+Supplementing experimental investigations, we provide a complementary perspective by reviewing how computational methods, augmented by advances in artificial intelligence (AI), have opened new avenues for uncovering the origins and functions of neural timescales, while clarifying their different definitions (Box~1).
+We highlight three directions for how computational methods can disentangle distinct types of timescales and synthesize diverse empirical findings into quantitative theories (\fig\ref{fig:intro_schem}):